clemgris/MVA/reinforcement_learning/README.md

 - Approximate dynamic programming
 - Introduction to stochastic and adversarial multi-arm bandit
 - Learning rates and finite-sample analysis

-## Themes
-Introduction to the models and mathematical tools used in formalizing the problem of learning and decision-making under uncertainty.
-In particular, we will focus on the frameworks of reinforcement learning and multi-arm bandit.
 # Teacher(s)
 Matteo PIROTTA